andrebrait/DATROMTool/README.md

 2. Despite the great effort the community puts into it, DAT files are not perfect.
 They might have issues such as:
     1. Lack information, such as language
     2. Mismatching region information
-3. Existing tools are incapable of detecting and correcting these issues
+3. Existing tools are incapable of detecting, pointing out and correcting these issues
-4. Current XML-based DAT formats make adding information cumbersome
+4. Most widely-used XML-based DAT formats make adding information cumbersome
 5. Most existing tools target only Windows running on x86 CPUs

 See an example of issues in a DAT file below, taken from _No-Intro Nintendo - Game Boy Advance (Parent-Clone) (20220215-012049)_, which uses the [No-Intro Naming Convention](https://wiki.no-intro.org/index.php?title=Naming_Convention).: